with Jeremy Westcott –

 In the same way God offers us all access to the heavenly realms now, because Jesus has opened them up for us – that is what was signified by the veil of the temple being torn in two at the moment of His death.
 His purpose is that we can experience everything He intends for us.
 Like the children of Israel, though, many are saying ‘We can’t go in’.

 The kingdom of God is about government, about authority, about rulership.
 God wants us to learn how to rule in our own lives, and how to rule in the realms of the spirit to bring heaven to earth.
 We need to learn how to lead and equip the Jesus generation to possess the land of promise.
 The Hebrew word for ‘possess’ means ‘to inherit by seizing, dispossessing and become heirs’.
 We were made as spirit beings, to have access to the spiritual realms.
 When Adam was first created, he had access to the heavenly realms.
 There was nothing to stop him.
-Only sin caused him to lose that access.
+Only sin [essentially a loss of identity] caused him to lose that access.
 The glory that he was clothed with was removed.
 Let me put it like this: it is as if a bandwidth of revelation was removed from him, so he could no longer see into the things which were of a higher bandwidth – the realms of heaven.

-For God’s kingdom to come on earth as it is in heaven, it will involve us fulfilling Adam’s mandate: to rule in the spirit realm and by so doing to influence the natural realm.
+For God’s kingdom to come on earth as it is in heaven, it will involve us fulfilling Adam’s mandate: to rule in the spirit realm and by so doing to reconfigure the natural realm.
 When we fulfil that mandate, we will see God’s glory fill the earth (Num 14:21).

 Operate in authority

 Before we can rule in the earthly realm, we need to operate in authority in heavenly places.